BijelicLukas/Luggas-Portfolio.github.io/APE.md

 - Implemented a central state controller (`TableManager`) to manage the full game flow, including menu, dialogue, gameplay and lose states, as well as timer, mistake tracking and music transitions.
 - Separated gameplay logic into two main game modes (**Category** and **List**), allowing different evaluation rules while reusing the same core systems for input, feedback and flow control.
 - Designed a layered card architecture with a shared abstract `Card` base, two intermediate types (`CategoryCard`, `ListCard`) and four concrete card types (`Currency`, `Name`, `Crypto`, `Human`), keeping behavior consistent while still allowing specialized logic.
-- Built a `DeckManager` that reads custom deck files, parses them depending on card type, creates and shuffles decks, and evaluates player actions on each placement instead of at the very end of a round – based on feedback from a code review.
+- Built a `DeckManager` that reads custom deck files, parses them depending on card type, creates and shuffles decks, and evaluates player actions on each placement instead of at the very end of a round – based on feedback from a code review. *(More context in the [Lessons Learned](#lessons-learned) section.)*
 - Created a flexible deck file format (JSON-like key–value structure) that allows designers to define duration, card types, crypto definitions and human data without touching code.
 - Implemented a unified drag-and-drop system using an `IDraggable` interface and a dedicated `DragManager`, so all card types interact with containers in the same way.
 - Developed a dynamic container layout system that automatically arranges containers based on their number (single row, multi-row) to keep the UI readable across different level configurations.